artefactual/atom-docs/admin-manual/installation/ubuntu.rst

 .. code-block:: bash

-   git clone -b stable/2.9.x --depth 1 http://github.com/artefactual/atom.git /usr/share/nginx/atom
+   sudo git clone -b stable/2.9.x --depth 1 http://github.com/artefactual/atom.git /usr/share/nginx/atom

 We use `Composer`_ to install and manage some third-party PHP libraries.
 To install Composer download and run the Composer installer according to the